Celebrity Big Brother (British TV series) series 20: Karthik Nagesan

 Karthik Nagesan is an Indian-born British businessman and television personality, known for competing on the twelfth series of The Apprentice in 2016.
 He entered the house on Day 1.
 Karthik became the second housemate to be evicted on Day 11.

 Marissa Jade

 Marissa Jade is an American television personality, known for being a cast member in the VH1 reality series Mob Wives during the show's sixth and final season in 2016.
 She entered the house on Day 1.
 On Day 8, she became the first housemate to be evicted after receiving the fewest votes to save.

 Paul Danan

-Paul Danan is a British actor known for playing Sol Patrick in the Channel 4 soap opera Hollyoaks from 1997 until 2001.
+Paul Danan was a British actor known for playing Sol Patrick in the Channel 4 soap opera Hollyoaks from 1997 until 2001.
 In 2005 he took part in the first series of Celebrity Love Island before later returning for the second series in 2006.
 He entered the house on Day 1 and became the sixth housemate to be evicted on Day 18.
+Danan died on 16 January 2025.